lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

     => 10
     exit

 Supercool, now we have variables.
+The problem with this approach is that we are not allowed to use variable `b` in our REPL.

+    $ ruby repl.rb
+    b = 10
+    => 10
+    b + 20
+    repl.rb:3:in `block in <main>': private method `eval' called for 10:Integer (NoMethodError) from repl.rb:3:in `loop'
+            from repl.rb:3:in `<main>'

-There also a constant `Object::TOPLEVEL_BINDING` which refers top level execution environment as you can conclude from name.
-So we can still hold on to one line of code.
+We can overcome this using some difficult to guess variable name but there is a better way.
+Ruby defines constant `Object::TOPLEVEL_BINDING` which refers top level execution context as you can conclude from the name.
+Thanks to that we can still keep our program in one line of code.

     # repl.rb
     loop { puts "=> #{TOPLEVEL_BINDING.eval(gets).inspect}" }

 Is it viable now?
 Not quite yet.
-Suppose we want to define a new class and we want it to be readable by separating definition with line breaks.
+Suppose we want to define a new class and we want the definition to be separated with line breaks for readability.

+    $ ruby repl.rb
     class Foo
-    min_repl.rb:2:in `eval': <main>: syntax error, unexpected end-of-input (SyntaxError) from min_repl.rb:2:in `block in <main>'
+    repl.rb:2:in `eval': (eval):1: syntax error, unexpected end-of-input, expecting `end' (SyntaxError) from repl.rb:2:in `block in <main>'
-      from min_repl.rb:2:in `loop'
+            from repl.rb:2:in `loop'
-      from min_repl.rb:2:in `<main>'
+            from repl.rb:2:in `<main>'

-Doesn't work.
+This doesn't work.
 We evaluate every single line hence every single line must be valid ruby expression.
-If we want to separate expression we also need a read loop.
+If we want to separate expression with line breaks we also need a read loop.
 And in order to do that we need to come up with some kind of a `valid_expression?` predicate to terminate the read loop.
 How can we check if a string of ruby code is valid expression?

 ## Ripper.
-Enter `Ripper`.

-Of course we can rescue from `SyntaxError`s but there's better solution.
-The thing is ruby standard library provides a ruby parser.
+Of course we can rescue from `SyntaxError`s but there is a better solution.
+Ruby standard library provides a ruby parser.
 How cool is that!
 The name of the module is `Ripper`.
-Ripper can tokenize any string of ruby and create abstract syntax trees with `Ripper.sexp(<code>)`.
+Ripper can tokenize any string of ruby and create abstract syntax tree with `Ripper.sexp(<code>)`.
 And if you pass an invalid ruby expression to `sexp` it just returns `nil`.
-Let's get strait to business.
+Let's see how can we implement the read loop.

     # repl.rb
     require 'ripper'